Issuing and Operational Addresses

 If a malicious actor learns the secret key behind an operational address, the financial institution can only lose as much currency as that operational address holds.
 The institution can switch to a new operational address with no action from customers and partners.

 Another optional step that an institution can take to balance risk and convenience is to use "standby addresses" as an intermediate step between the issuing address and operational addresses.
-The institution can fund additional Ripple addresses as standby addresses, whose keys are not stored online, but are entrusted to different trusted users.
+The institution can fund additional XRP Ledger addresses as standby addresses, whose keys are not stored online, but are entrusted to different trusted users.

 When an operational address is running low on funds, a trusted user can use a standby address to refill the operational address's balance.
 When a standby addresses run low on funds, the institution can use the issuing address to send more currency to a standby address in a single transaction, and the standby addresses can distribute that currency among themselves if necessary.
 This improves security of the issuing address, allowing it to make fewer total transactions, without leaving too much money in the control of a single automated system.